Every time you smoke, you breathe out secondhand smoke. The particles are so small 85% of them are invisible and odourless.

 Smoking near or leaning out of an open window doesn’t protect your family.
 Secondhand smoke drifts all through your house.
 Wherever your child is, they’ll breathe in the harmful chemicals.

 Children breathe faster than adults so they breathe in more of the toxic chemicals in smoke.
 Homes where smoking is allowed generally have levels of harmful chemicals around 7 times higher than smokefree homes.

 If you can’t get outside and aren’t ready to quit, could you go longer between cigarettes until you next go out?
 You could try nicotine spray, gum, patches or lozenges to get you through?
-Or if it helps keep your home smokefree, evidence suggests e-cigarettes are 95% safer with no evidence of harm to bystanders.
+Or if it helps keep your home smokefree, evidence suggests vaping/ e-cigarettes are much less harmful than smoking.

 Even if you smoke when they're at school, out playing or just before they get in the car, secondhand smoke will still be around, waiting for your kids to breathe it in.

 Candles, air fresheners and purifiers might hide the smell of smoke, but they can't get rid of the harmful toxins.

 Secondhand smoke can trigger an asthma attack.
 In children who have asthma already, it can make attacks more severe, and more frequent.